 - The government announced a new online tool, "Find financial help during COVID-19", to help individuals and businesses determine which government benefits programs best meet their needs. - Employment Insurance - Employment Insurance (EI) sickness benefits provide up to 15 weeks of income replacement and is available to eligible claimants who are unable to work because of illness, injury or quarantine, to allow them time to restore their health and return to work.
 Canadians quarantined can apply for Employment Insurance (EI) sickness benefits. - If you are eligible, visit the EI sickness benefits page to apply. - Service Canada is ready to support Canadians affected by COVID-19 and placed in quarantine, with the following support actions: - The one-week waiting period for EI sickness benefits will be waived for new claimants who are quarantined so they can be paid for the first week of their claim - Establishing a new dedicated toll-free phone number to support enquiries related to waiving the EI sickness benefits waiting period - People claiming EI sickness benefits due to quarantine will not have to provide a medical certificate - People who cannot complete their claim for EI sickness benefits due to quarantine may apply later and have their EI claim backdated to cover the period of delay - Employer Top-up of Employees' EI Sickness Benefits - An employer can establish a Supplementary Unemployment Benefit Plan (SUBP) to top up employees' EI benefits during a period of unemployment due to a temporary layoff for, among other things, sickness.
 Unless a SUBP is registered with Service Canada and meets specific requirements, it will be treated as income and EI benefits received by the employee may be reduced.
 For more information about SUBPs, see s.
-37(1) of the Employment Insurance Regulations (SOR/96-332). - Canada Emergency Response Benefit (CERB) - What is CERB? - The CERB provides \$2,000 a month for up to twenty-four weeks to individuals who have ceased working due to COVID-19.
-By contrast, EI benefits are 55% of normal weekly earnings, up to a maximum of \$573 per week. - The CERB replaces the previously announced Emergency Care Benefit and the Emergency Support Benefit. - When will the CERB be available? - The online portal to apply for CERB will be available April 6, 2020. - The Federal Government has committed to making CERB payments within 10 days of application. - The CERB is paid every four weeks and available from March 15, 2020 until October 3, 2020. - Who is eligible? - The CERB is available to individuals aged 15 or over who: - had income of at least \$5,000 in 2019 or the 12 months preceding their application for the CERB; - cease working for reasons related to COVID-19; and - receive no income for at least 14 consecutive days within the four-week period for which the CERB is claimed, regardless of whether they are EI-eligible or not.
+37(1) of the Employment Insurance Regulations (SOR/96-332). - Transition from CERB to Employment Insurance (EI) - Canada Recovery Benefits Act introduced three new temporary recovery benefits for Canadian who are unable to work for reasons related to COVID-19 effectively accepting applications from October 5, 2020 (CRCB & CRSC) and October 12, 2020 (CRB) until September 2021: - Canada Recovery Caregiving Benefit (CRCB) - 1. provides \$500 per week for up to 26 weeks per household of workers unable to work for at least 50% of the week because they must care for a child under the age of 12 or family member because schools, day-cares or care facilities are closed due to COVID-19, or because the child or family member is sick and/or required to quarantine or is at high risk of serious health implications because of COVID-19. - 2. benefits are paid on a weekly basis, meaning eligible individuals have to reapply each week they are eligible. - Canada Recovery Sickness Benefit (CRSC) - provides \$500 per week for up to a maximum of two weeks for workers who are unable to work for at least 50% of the week because they contracted COVID-19, self-isolated for reasons related to COVID-19, or have underlying conditions, are undergoing treatments or have contracted other sicknesses that, in the opinion of a medical practitioner, nurse practitioner, person in authority, government or public health authority, would make them more susceptible to COVID-19. - 2. benefits are paid on a weekly basis, meaning eligible individuals have to reapply each week they are eligible.